swiftlang/vscode-swift/CONTRIBUTING.md

 Where possible any new feature should have tests that go along with it, to ensure it works and will continue to work in the future.
 When a PR is submitted one of the prerequisites for it to be merged is that all tests pass.

-To get started running tests first import the `testing-debug.code-profile` VSCode profile used by the tests.
+To get started running tests first import the `testing-debug.code-profile` VS Code profile used by the tests.
 Run the `> Profiles: Import Profile...` command then `Select File` and pick `./.vscode/testing-debug.code-profile`.

 Now you can run tests locally using either of the following methods:

-- From VSCode, by selecting "Extension Tests" in the Run and Debug activity.
+- From VS Code, by selecting "Extension Tests" in the Run and Debug activity.
 - Using `npm run test` from the command line (when VS Code is not running, or you'll get an error)

 ## sourcekit-lsp

-The VSCode extension for Swift relies on Apple's [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) for syntax highlighting, enumerating tests, and more.
+The VS Code extension for Swift relies on Apple's [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) for syntax highlighting, enumerating tests, and more.
 If you want to test the extension with a different version of the sourcekit-lsp you can add a `swift.sourcekit-lsp.serverPath` entry in your local `settings.json` to point to your sourcekit-lsp binary.
 The setting is no longer visible in the UI because it has been deprecated.

 > [!WARNING]
 > If your sourcekit-lsp version does not match your toolchain you may experience unexpected behaviour.